-What Happens After an Immediate Jeopardy Citation?
+What Happens After Immediate Jeopardy Citation?

 When your facility receives an Immediate Jeopardy (IJ) citation, it’s crucial that you and your team act as quickly as possible to mitigate the damage and correct the deficiencies to reduce the amount of fines and prevent denial of new admission payment.